-- Make sure that your machine uses the correct ODBC driver manager by setting the library path environment variable.
-For more information, see "Specifying ODBC Driver Managers on Non-Windows Machines" on page 35. - If the driver configuration files are not stored in the default locations, then make sure that the ODBC driver manager locates and uses those files by setting environment variables.
-For more information, see "Specifying the Locations of the Driver Configuration Files" on page 35.
+- Set the library path environment variable to make sure that your machine uses the correct ODBC driver manager.
+For more information, see "Specifying ODBC Driver Managers on Non-Windows Machines" on page 38. - If the driver configuration files are not stored in the default locations expected by the ODBC driver manager, then set environment variables to make sure that the driver manager locates and uses those files.
+For more information, see "Specifying the Locations of the Driver Configuration Files" on page 38.

 After configuring the ODBC driver manager, you can configure a connection and access your data store through the driver.
-For more information, see "Configuring ODBC Connections" on page 37.